MrPenguin07/dolphin.shred-it/README.md

 ## Caveats/Limitations

+> [!IMPORTANT]
-When using `shred` for secure file deletion, it's important to be aware of the following limitations:
+> When using `shred` for secure file deletion, it's important to be aware of the following limitations:

 - **Snapshot File Systems**: Ineffective on file systems configured to use snapshots as snapshots may retain copies of the data.